 - A literature review of methodologies and strategies related to the introduction of ICT support in schools for teaching sciences.

 - Guidelines for School teachers, school directors and policy makers

 - Competence Assessment Tools

-- ICT learning objects to motivate students to study science
+- Reviews of ICT learning objects to motivate students to study science